European Students of Industrial Engineering and Management: The central level

-Council meetings
+Council Meetings

 The decision-making body of the network is the General Assembly, which meets twice a year in autumn and in spring at the Council Meeting.
-Each university, represented by its so called "local Group", sends two student representatives.
+Each Local Group sends two student representatives.

 Benefits for students

 ESTIEM offers students opportunities to develop themselves, including seminars, case study competitions, summer academies and training.
 These activities are set in an intercultural context, where individuals may find that different mentalities challenges their way of thinking.
 Making friends and exploring Europe by participating in European wide events that encourages open-mindedness, paving the way for friendships and a network of future colleagues across borders.

-Local groups
+Local Groups

 Local Groups are being divided into Regions in ESTIEM, every Region has a Regional Coordinator that is responsible to ensure the communication and cooperation among the members.

 ESTIEM Board

-International projects
+The Board of ESTIEM consists of six members.
+They are elected by the General Assembly every spring Council Meeting and their mandates last from the 1st of August to the 31st of July.

-The ESTIEM network created and supports 9 international project.
-These projects aim to train and educate students via international events that take place in ESTIEM's Local Groups, or by providing services such as the ESTIEM Magazine - Student Guide.
+International events